Risks

 Pedicle TRAM flap

-In a pedicle TRAM flap procedure, the surgeon cuts a section of skin, muscle, fat and blood vessels from your abdomen, tunnels the tissue underneath your skin to its new location, and uses it to form a new breast mound.
+A pedicle transverse rectus abdominis muscle flap procedure uses muscle and tissue from the belly for the new breast.
+For this surgery, also called a pedicle TRAM flap procedure, the surgeon cuts a section of skin, muscle, fat and blood vessels from the belly.
+The surgeon then moves the tissue under the skin to the chest.
+The surgeon uses the tissue to form a new breast mound.

 Free TRAM flap